 Aiding or assisting in the commission of a violation, including assisting, or encouraging the active perpetrator of an offense and sharing the intent of that offender.
-A student's mere presence at the scene of the offense or failure to prevent the commission does not constitute an offense unless the student's passivity was designed to operate as an encouragement to or protection of the active offender.
+A student's mere presence at the scene of the offense or failure to prevent the commission does not constitute an offense unless the student's passivity was an attempt to encourage or protect the active offender.